-Though from countries as diverse as China, South Korea, Indonesia and Vietnam, common themes pervade these narratives— rapid urbanization, economic hardship, ill-fated love and the erosion of individual identity.
+Though from countries as diverse as China, South Korea, Indonesia and Vietnam, common themes pervade these narratives—rapid urbanization, economic hardship, ill-fated love, and the erosion of individual identity.
 Peng Fei Song's Underground Fragrancedelves into a sprawling subterranean community on the outskirts of Beijing; Eddie Cahyono's Siti takes place in a small Indonesian beach town.
 Both, however, explore communities forsaken by society, and the determination of young people to survive by whatever means they can.
-While both GentleandOur Love Storyexplore the vicissitudes of love,the formerdeconstructs an unequal marriage and the role of religion in contemporary Vietnam while Our Love Story chronicles the fears and jubilations of a first love unfolding amid homophobic attitudes in South Korea.
+While both GentleandOur Love Storyexplore the vicissitudes of love,the formerdeconstructs an imbalanced marriage and the role of religion in contemporary Vietnam; Our Love Storychronicles the fears and jubilations of a first love unfolding amid homophobic attitudes in South Korea.

 Filmatique's New Asian Voices Series assesses the social, political and cultural landscape of contemporary Asia through some of the newest and most exciting voices in its cinema.